 Stephane has published more than 150 journal papers, including several on the benefits of advanced structures in actual large-scale transport analyses.
 He has authored several book articles and made hundreds of presentations at international conferences.
 In addition to his academic research, he is also the founding editor-in-chief of the Journal of Choice Modelling and the founder and steering committee chair of the International Choice Modelling Conference.
 Together with David Palma, he is the author of Apollo, a highly flexible and powerful free tool for estimating and applying choice models.

 Joel Freedman is a nationally recognized leader in the development and application of advanced travel demand forecasting models.
-With 20 years of consulting experience, he offers client services in all aspects of travel demand modeling: travel survey design, model estimation, software implementation, validation, and application.
+With over 30 years of experience, he offers client services in all aspects of travel demand modeling: travel survey design, model design, estimation, software implementation, validation, and application.

-Joel’s model development experience includes the development of activity-based travel demand models for some of the largest and most complex metropolitan regions in the United States and large-scale integrated models of land-use and transportation for state departments of transportation.
-He has also provided travel forecasting support on numerous successful transit New Starts projects and has been involved in a number of toll and revenue forecasts for public sector clients.
-Complimenting his modeling work, Joel is a skilled programmer with expertise in FORTRAN, C++, and Java.
+Joel’s model development experience includes the development of trip- and activity-based travel demand models for some of the largest and most complex metropolitan regions in the United States and large-scale integrated models of land use and transportation for state departments of transportation.
+He has provided travel forecasting support on numerous successful transit New Starts projects and has been involved in a number of toll and revenue forecasts for public sector clients.
+Complimenting his modeling work, Joel is a skilled programmer with expertise in FORTRAN, C++, Java, and Python.

-In addition to project work, Joel enjoys teaching and has served as adjunct faculty to Portland State University School of Urban Affairs and Department of Civil Engineering, and is a certified instructor for the National Highway Institute.
+In addition to project work, Joel enjoys teaching and has served as an adjunct faculty member at Portland State University School of Urban Affairs and Department of Civil Engineering.
+He is a certified instructor for the National Highway Institute.

-Joel lives in Portland, Oregon with his wife and two sons.
+Joel lives in Portland, Oregon.
 He enjoys outdoor activities including hiking, backpacking, and skiing, and practices woodworking on the rare occasions the Pacific Northwest rain keeps him indoors.

 Thomas Adler is a founding leader of the RSG team and continues to guide the company through influential project work, innovative research and strategic direction.
 He has personally directed over 250 major projects and has more than 40 years of experience in developing and applying advanced models to client challenges.
 His project work ranges from feasibility studies for large infrastructure development, to marketing strategy studies for Global 100 companies, to detailed planning studies for both public and private sector initiatives.